 What is Vinyl Fencing?

-On the other side of the fence (pun intended), we have vinyl fencing.
-This material is made from PVC (polyvinyl chloride) and is a popular choice for homeowners in the UK.
-It’s known for its durability and low maintenance requirements, but how does it really compare to composite?
+On the other side of the fence, we have vinyl fencing.
+Vinyl fencing has a variety of pros and cons when compared to other types of fencing, but it is still a solid option depending on what you’re looking for.
+Vinyl fencing is made from PVC (polyvinyl chloride) and is a popular choice for homeowners in the UK as it’s known for its durability and low maintenance requirements.
+But, how does it really compare to composite?

 When it comes to durability, both composite and vinyl fencing hold their own, but composite has a slight edge.
-Composite fencing is engineered to withstand the elements, resisting warping, rotting, and fading much better than traditional wood, and it’s also less likely to crack or become brittle over time compared to vinyl, especially in extreme temperatures.
+A big benefit of composite fencing is that it is engineered to withstand the elements, resisting warping, rotting, and fading much better than traditional wood, and it’s also less likely to crack or become brittle over time compared to vinyl, especially in extreme temperatures.

 Maintenance Requirements

 Both composite and vinyl fencing are low-maintenance options, but again, composite takes the lead.
-Composite fencing requires little more than an occasional wash with soap and water to keep it looking great, it doesn’t need painting or staining, and it resists mould and mildew growth like a champion.
+Composite fencing is easy to maintain, requiring little more than an occasional wash with soap and water to keep it looking great.
+It doesn’t need painting or staining (although painting composite fencing is possible), and it resists mould and mildew growth like a champion.

 Vinyl fencing is also relatively low-maintenance, but it can develop mould or mildew if water or damp builds up underneath the surface.
 It’s also prone to collecting dirt and grime, which can be more noticeable on its smooth surface.